Shell, Agip ask court to dismiss forfeiture order obtained by EFCC

 He urged the court to give a short adjournment given the urgency of the matter and the public interest the respondents attached to it.

-Counsel to Agip Babatunde Fapohunda, who also filed the same application, urged the court to set aside its earlier order in the interest of justice.
+Counsel to ENI Babatunde Fapohunda, who also filed the same application, urged the court to set aside its earlier order in the interest of justice.

 The court had granted the order following an ex-parte motion filed by the EFCC through its counsel Ojogbane.

-The court ordered that the property be managed by the Department of Petroluem Resources on behalf of the Federal Government, pending the conclusion of investigation and prosecution of all those involved.
+The court ordered that the property be managed by the Department of Petroleum Resources on behalf of the Federal Government, pending the conclusion of investigation and prosecution of all those involved.

 The EFCC counsel in the motion noted that the investigation bordered on alleged acts of conspiracy, bribery, official corruption and money laundering.